Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Smoking reduces the oxygen available in your bloodstream, which can exacerbate the symptoms of altitude sickness.
 At higher altitudes, reduced oxygen levels make it harder for your body to acclimatize.
 Smoking also impairs lung function, making it more difficult to breathe and recover from the physical exertion of trekking, further increasing the risks of altitude sickness.
 Avoid smoking for better health.

-Common questions asked by people about the Makalu base camp trek
+Common Questions Asked by Trekkers about the Makalu base camp trek

 Is Makalu Base Camp crowded?